💡

 MC is probably the most used tool that I have up and running all the time.
 I use it to manage my file/folder tasks on all of my NAS devices.
 Why not use File Station instead?
 Well, I am a bit old school and dual pane is my thing, let's leave it at that.

-While back I have writen about a top file manager for macOS, Forklift and I do use it also all the time, but when it comes to NAS operation, especially for the root files/folders outside the usual /volume# path, MC is the right tool.
+While back I wrote about a top file manager for macOS, Forklift and I do use it also all the time, but when it comes to NAS operation, especially for the root files/folders outside the usual /volume# path, MC is the right tool.

 STEP01 - download and configure the Docker repo

-Log into you NAS via SSH and elevate to root with this command:
+Log into your NAS via SSH and elevate to root with this command:

 sudo -i